 STORING SEED AND GERMINATION

 The Ozark Chinquapin has unique requirements for optimum growth.
 Unlike many trees the Ozark Chinquapin nut puts down a taproot in the fall of the year similar to what a white oak acorn does in the fall.
 Because of this seed collected in the fall of the year and planted the following spring often will not germinate.
 You can simulate conditions in the outdoors by placing the seed in a seal-able plastic bag and add moistened peat moss (damp not wet) and place it in your refrigerators crisper.
-This video explains more on storing your seed.

 The seed will eventually sprout a root in 2-4 months depending upon temperature (ideal temperature is between 34-42 degrees F).
 This method assures good seedling development.
 An anti-fungal agent has been added to the peat moss your seed were shipped in.
 However, it is still important to blow air into the bag 1-2 times a week to prevent mold.